Samares-Engineering/FMI/models/MoonLanding/README.md

 The MoonLanding.fmu file has been generated with JModelica using the python file MoonLanding.py.
 This fmu is compliant with Linux 64bits.

-To generate an FMU from the Modelica file (MoonLanding.mo), do tehe following steps:
+To generate an FMU from the Modelica file (MoonLanding.mo), perform the following steps:

 1. Install JModelica for your OS.
 2. Launch the IPython console from JModelica.